UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 #### Syncing profile changes

-When the Nodeserver starts up and finishes the sync with the Elk Panel it will build a custom profile which currently contains a list of your user names.
+When the Node server starts up and finishes the sync with the Elk Panel it will build a custom profile which currently contains a list of your user names.
 This allows showing the real user name instead of user number.
-If you change, add or remove user names you must restart the nodeserver to have them reflected on the ISY.
-Also, close and re-open the Admin console if it was open while the nodeserver was restarting.
+If you change, add or remove user names you must restart the node server to have them reflected on the ISY.
+Also, close and re-open the Admin console if it was open while the node server was restarting.

 ### Nodes

 #### ELK Controller

 This has the following status:
-- NodeServer Online
+- Node Server Online
+  - driver; ST
-  - Nodeserver up and running
+  - Node server up and running
+- ELK M1EXP Status:
+  - Status of the connection to the M1EXP
+  - driver: GV1
-- ELK M1EXP Status: This was changed in version 3.3.0 and due to a bug in PG3 the driver will not update, so you must delete the controller node in the PG3 UI.
+  - This was changed in version 3.3.0 and due to a bug in PG3 the driver will not update, so you must delete the controller node in the PG3 UI.
 If you have any output nodes, you have to delete those first then delete the controller.
 On every long poll the node server will check the conneciton and change it to Connected/Disconnected which will override the other status.
   - Connected: When a successful connection to the ElkM1 is completed.
   - Disconnect: When a connection to a panel is disconnected.
   - Login Sucess: When a login is made to the panel (only when using elks:// connection mode, which is not supported yet in the node server)